 What is ragweed allergy?

-Ragweed allergy is an allergy to ragweed pollen.
+Ragweed is an allergen for people allergic to ragweed.
 Ragweed pollen is made of tiny particles that float through the air and cause allergy symptoms in people who are allergic to ragweed.

 What is ragweed?

-Ragweed plants are weeds that grow wild almost everywhere, abundantly in the east and Midwest, from August through November until the early frost.
+Ragweed plants are weeds that grow wild almost everywhere, abundantly in the east and Midwest.
 Many are weeds, shrubs and herbs.
-They are often found in rural areas.
+They are often found in suburban and rural areas.